tpm2-software/tpm2-tools/man/tpm2_checkquote.1.md

   * **-u**, **\--public**=_FILE_:

     File input for the public portion of the signature verification key.
+Either the *pem* file or *tss* public format file.

   * **-g**, **\--hash-algorithm**=_ALGORITHM_: